-It is a "tutor": the software has on-demand hints for all problems that advance from general hints to more specific ones.
+It is a "tutor": for all problems, the software includes on-demand hints that advance from general hints to more specific ones.
 It is cognitive: the software adapts the problems to the student's performance, and sometimes provides hints for the student ("just-in-time help").

-I especially liked the grapher problems in the software.
-The student is presented with a problem situation from the real world.
-The questions involve choosing the variables, building an algebraic equation to model the situation, answering questions about specific values of the variables, and making a graph using the Grapher.
+I especially liked the grapher problems.
+The student is presented with a problem situation from the real world, such as work hours & pay, time & distance, or number of packages & price.
+The students need to choose the variables, build an algebraic equation to model the situation, answer questions about specific values of the variables, and make a graph using the Grapher.